Yasser-R/v1-payment-api/source/includes/_fundingsources.md

 Dwolla accounts have funding sources, such as linked bank accounts or a line of credit.
 Funds can be added from a bank funding source (`ACH` or `FiSync`) into an user's account `Balance`, and vice versa, funds can be withdrawn from a user's account balance to a bank funding source.

-Payments funded by a real-time funding source such as the user's account balance, a Fi-Sync enabled bank account, or line of `Credit` clear instantly.
+Payments funded by a real-time funding source such as the user's account balance, a [FiSync](http://help.dwolla.com/customer/portal/articles/1932943-what-is-fisync) enabled bank account, or line of `Credit` clear instantly.
 On the other hand, transactions funded by ACH bank funding sources require 2-5 business days before the funds will be made available to the recipient.

 ACH funding sources can be added and verified via the API.